Agent::Context

 . - Generates or updates

-with a comprehensive overview. - Follows the https://agent.md specification for agentic coding tools.
+with a comprehensive overview. - Follows the https://agents.md specification for agentic coding tools.

 Context